 Objective Work Plan (OWP) Guidance

-The OWP is an OMB-approved form required by ANA for applicants to identify the project goal, objectives, activities, and results and benefits.
-It represents the plan for achieving the project objectives and is provided to assist applicants with identifying the outcomes expected.
 A project cannot have more than three objectives per entire project period.
-An OWP must be completed for each objective for each budget period of the project period.
+An OWP must be completed for each objective for each budget period of the project year.
 In multi-year projects, some objectives may continue for multiple budget periods.

 - Project Goal: Identify the goal of the project.
 The goal should relate to the project’s problem statement.

-- Objectives: A statement of the specific outcomes or results to be achieved within the project period, which directly contribute to the achievement of the project goal(s) and support the community's long-range goals.
-The objectives should be Specific, Measurable, Achievable, Relevant and results-oriented, and Time-bound (SMART).
+- Objectives: A statement of the specific outcomes to be achieved within the project period, which directly contribute to the achievement of the project goal(s) and support the community's long-range goals.
+The objectives should be Specific, Measurable, Achievable, Relevant and Results-oriented, and Time-bound (SMART).
 Only three objectives per project period are allowed.
 Together, the objectives should address the project goal.
 The specific information provided for each objective is the standard upon which its achievement can be evaluated at the end of each budget year.

 - Problem Statement: Identify the problem statement included in the application.

-- Results Expected: This section of the OWP is used to define the results to be achieved by the project and to track quarterly progress toward accomplishing each objective.
+- Results Expected: This section of the OWP is used to define the results to be produced by the project and is used to track quarterly progress toward accomplishing each objective.
 Results should include any materials produced, deliverables, or other key outputs from project activities.
-Identify well-defined results which directly support the accomplishment of each objective and provide quarterly milestones.
+Identify well-defined results which directly support the accomplishment of an objective and provide quarterly milestones.

 - Benefits Expected: This section of the OWP is used to define the benefits to be derived from project’s activities and results, and is used to track quarterly progress toward accomplishing each objective.
 Benefits refer to the positive changes that are derived from achieving the project’s results, and should typically contribute to an improvement in people’s lives.
-Identify well-defined benefits which directly support the accomplishment of each objective and provide quarterly milestones.
+Identify well-defined benefits which directly support the accomplishment of an objective and provide quarterly milestones.

-- Criteria for Evaluating Benefits Expected: The criteria for evaluating benefits must identify how the applicant will monitor progress and measure achievement of the benefits expected.
+- Criteria for Results and Benefits Expected: The criteria for evaluating should identify how the applicant will monitor progress and measure completion of the results and benefits expected.
 The criteria should be verifiable and documented during the project.

 - Time Period: Identify realistic time periods to complete each activity.
-Use absolute dates from the start of the project (e.g. month 1, month 2, etc.) rather than absolute dates.
-September 30 is the start date for each budget period and September 29th is the end date for each budget period.
-For language grants, the start date is August 1st and the end date for each budget period is July 31st.
+Use elapsed times from the start of the project (e.g. month 1, month 2, etc.) rather than absolute dates.
+September 30 is the start date for each budget period; thus, month 1 is September 30th to October 31st.

 For electronic submission of your application, please review the guidance below on how to fill out the OWP on Grants.gov.